On the structure of modal and tense operators on a boolean algebra: Introduction

 \begin{theorem} [Halmos duality] $\cat{BA^H}$ is dually equivalent to $\cat{Stone^C}$. \end{theorem}

 Clearly, $\NO(B)$ is the set of endomorphisms of $B$ in $\cat{BA^H}$.
 Dually, for a Stone space $X$, let $\CR(X)$ be the set of endomorphisms on $X$ in $\cat{Stone^C}$.
 In other words, $\CR(X)$ is the set of continuous relations on $X$.
 Clearly $\CR(X)$ is a poset with respect to inclusion.
-The next lemma is a consequence of J\'onsson-Tarski duality.